AceCoderYoda/Easy-Exercises/README.md

 55. Write a program in C# Sharp to find the last day of a month against a given date.
 Go to the editor
 56. Write a program in C# Sharp to find the First day of next month against a given date.
 Go to the editor
 57. Write a program in C# Sharp to find the day for a particular date.

+## 13. File Handling
+1. Write a program in C# Sharp to create a blank file in the disk newly.
+Go to the editor
+2. Write a program in C# Sharp to remove a file from the disk.
+Go to the editor
+3. Write a program in C# Sharp to create a blank file in the disk if the same file already exists.
+Go to the editor
+4. Write a program in C# Sharp to create a file and add some text.
+Go to the editor
+5. Write a program in C# Sharp to create a file with text and read the file.
+Go to the editor
+6. Write a program in C# Sharp to create a file and write an array of strings to the file.
+Go to the editor
+7. Write a program in C# Sharp to create and write some line of text into a file which does not contain a given string in a line.
+Go to the editor
+8. Write a program in C# Sharp to append some text to an existing file.
+Go to the editor
+9. Write a program in C# Sharp to create and copy the file to another name and display the content.
+Go to the editor
+10. Write a program in C# Sharp to create a file and move the file into the same directory to another name.
+Go to the editor
+11. Write a program in C# Sharp to read the first line from a file.
+Go to the editor
+12. Write a program in C# Sharp to create and read the last line of a file.
+Go to the editor
+13. Write a program in C# Sharp to read a specific line from a file.
+Go to the editor
+14. Write a program in C# Sharp to create and read last n number of lines of a file.
+Go to the editor
+15. Write a program in C# Sharp to count the number of lines in a file.